mburns/ssmtp/CONTRIBUTING.md

-# Contributing to the SSMTP Cookbook Cookbooks
+# Contributing to the SSMTP cookbook

 We are glad you want to contribute to the cookbook!
 The first step is the desire to improve the project.

 ## Quick-contribute

-* Create an issue on the github [issue tracker](https://github.com/svanzoest/sstmp-cookbook/issues)
+* Create an issue on the github [issue tracker](https://github.com/svanzoest-cookbooks/sstmp/issues)
 * Link to your patch as a rebased git branch or pull request from the ticket

 We regularly review contributions and will get back to you if we have